Which Excerpt From Dispatches Is An Example Of Paradox

 The Paradox of Time in Combat

 Another compelling example involves the strange manipulation of time that correspondents frequently describe.
 In moments of extreme danger or stress, time seems to slow dramatically while also seeming to collapse into a single eternal present.
-This creates a paradox where duration becomes meaningless yet infinitely significant.
+This creates a paradox where duration becomes meaningless yet infinitely significant Small thing, real impact..

 An excerpt demonstrating this paradox might read: "The bullet traveled toward me for what felt like hours.
-I watched it approach in perfect detail, each fraction of a second stretching into an eternity.
+That said, i watched it approach in perfect detail, each fraction of a second stretching into an eternity.
 And yet the entire exchange, from the flash of the rifle to the impact of the round, lasted less than two seconds.
-Time had become meaningless, and yet I had never experienced time more completely than in that endless instant Surprisingly effective..
+Time had become meaningless, and yet I had never experienced time more completely than in that endless instant.

 This passage captures how combat creates temporal paradoxes that defy normal experience, revealing yet another way that war generates contradictory realities.